ruma/homeserver/README.md

 SUBCOMMANDS:
     help     Prints this message
-    run      Starts the Ruma server
+    run      Runs the Ruma server
 ```

 Before you run `ruma run`, make sure you have a configuration file in the working directory named `ruma.json` and that a PostgreSQL server is running and available at the location specified in the configuration file.
-Ruma will automatically manage the schema of the PostgreSQL database, but it will not create the database itself.
-You are responsible for providing Ruma with a valid PostgreSQL role and database that it can use.
+Ruma will automatically create the database (if it doesn't already exist) and manage the database schema.
+You are responsible for providing Ruma with a valid PostgreSQL server URL and role that can perform these operations.

 ## License